How to Identify and Use NPN Sensors

 - Star finder battery indicator circuit

-- signal processing circuit
+- color discrimination circuit

 - Temperature measurement circuit using silicon transistors as sensors

-- Blocking sensor
+- Amplifier for bridge sensor